This is an implementation of RFC 6902 JSON Patch written in Java with extended JSON pointer.

 JsonNode patch = JsonDiff.asJson(JsonNode source, JsonNode target)

-Computes and returns a JSON patch
+Computes and returns a JSON patch from source to target,

-must be either valid JSON objects or arrays or values.
+Both source and target must be either valid JSON objects or arrays or values.

-Further, if resultant patch
+Further, if resultant patch is applied to source, it will yield target.

 The algorithm which computes this JsonPatch currently generates following operations as per RFC 6902 -